K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-At this point we thought that it might not actually be encrypted?
-Like those classic broken ZIP file challenges, so we threw this new ZIP into <a href="https://www.x-ways.net/winhex/">WinHex</a> and WOAH we found the flag (or so we thought... trolled once again 😭😭😭)
+At this point, we thought that it might not actually be encrypted.
+Perhaps those classic broken ZIP file challenges.
+So we threw this new ZIP into <a href="https://www.x-ways.net/winhex/">WinHex</a> and ***WOAH*** we found the flag (or so we thought... trolled once again 😭😭😭)

 <br>